ShovanSargunam/documentation-2/Linaro/Downloads/README.md

 ***

-More interested in bare-metal and long-term maintained [releases](https://launchpad.net/gcc-arm-embedded) for ARM embedded processors?
-We’re working with ARM to also supply a Cortex-R and Cortex-M bare-metal build.
-Major releases will be made once a year with quarterly update releases.
-Releases will be maintained for two years.
-Get these from Launchpad: https://launchpad.net/gcc-arm-embedded
+Interested in bare-metal development for [ARM embedded processors](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm)?
+We’re working with ARM to also supply a Cortex-R and Cortex-M bare-metal build with yearly major releases and quarterly updates.
+Get these from ARMDeveloper: https://developer.arm.com/open-source/gnu-toolchain/gnu-rm